 You are responsible for ensuring you are registered in the correct courses.
-If you are not registered in this course, the Department will not release any of your marks until your registration is corrected.
-You may check your timetable by using the Login on the Student Services website at https://student.uwo.ca.
-If you notice a problem, please contact your home Faculty Academic Counsellor immediately.
+If you are not registered in a course, the Department will not release any of your marks until your registration is corrected.
+You may check your timetable by using the login on the student services website at https://student.uwo.ca.
+If you notice a problem, please contact your home faculty academic counsellor immediately.